 Born in the City of Port Louis (Mauritius) on March 22, 1941, Cassam Uteem served as President of Mauritius for two consecutive terms from 1992 to 2022.

-Studied at Paris VII University where he received a Bachelor’s degree in Art and a Master’s degree in Psychology.
-He is the holder of a Certificate in Social Work from the University of Mauritius and a Diplome d’Etat Francais d’Assistant des services sociaux.
-(Professional Social Work)
+President Uteel studied at Paris VII University where he received a Bachelor’s degree in Art and a Master’s degree in Psychology.
+He is the holder of a Certificate in Social Work from the University of Mauritius and a Diplôme d’État Français d’Assistant des services sociaux (Professional Social Work).

-He has been and is still closely associated with the Groupe Refugiés Chagos (Chagos Refugee Group) and the Chagossian community, (forcibly removed from their islands to make room for an American military Base in Dioego Garcia) helping them in their struggle for their rights including their right of return to their native islands and of full reparation for their eviction and the life of misery they have been leading ever since.
-He is the Chairman of the Board of Trustees of the Chagos Solidarity Trust Fund set up to contribute, inter alia, to the advancement of the human rights and fundamental freedoms of the Chagossian Community and the preservation and promotion of its heritage and cultural resources.
+He has continuously been closely associated with the Groupe Refugiés Chagos (Chagos Refugee Group) and the Chagossian community, (forcibly removed from their islands to make room for an American military base in Dioego Garcia) helping them in their struggle for their rights including their right of return to their native islands and of full reparation for their eviction and the life of misery they have been leading ever since.
+Mr Uteem is the Chairman of the Board of Trustees of the Chagos Solidarity Trust Fund set up to contribute, inter alia, to the advancement of the human rights and fundamental freedoms of the Chagossian Community and the preservation and promotion of its heritage and cultural resources.